feddieminas/django_fantasy_foot_track/README.md

 - The scope plane:
   - Features
-    - Registration and Login section
+    - Registration, Login and User's Profile section
     - An initial home page explanation and browse to the three categories
     - Three sections with each categories cards published, create, upvotes and comments
     - A donate section